Making a Pharmacokinetic Tool Discoverable: SEO and Trust First

-Here's how the decisions were made, the code behind them, and why it mattered.
+Here's what I shipped, the code behind it, and why each decision mattered.

 Google doesn't just look at <title> and <meta name="description">.
 It reads: